rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-server-prerequisites-for-stand-alone-and-configuration-manager-integration-topologies.md

 <p>Configure SSRS in &quot;native&quot; mode and not in unconfigured or &quot;SharePoint&quot; mode.</p></td>
 </tr>
 <tr class="odd">
-<td align="left"><p>SSRS instance rights – required for configuring Reports only if you are installing databases on a separate server from the server where Reports are configured.</p></td>
+<td align="left"><p>SSRS instance rights – required for configuring Reports only if you're installing databases on a separate server from the server where Reports are configured.</p></td>
 <td align="left"><p>Required instance rights:</p>
 <ul>
 <li><p>Create Folders</p></li>